TimHolzherr/GraphQlBreakingSchemaChangeDetector/README.md

 The azure devops integration allows you to monitor a graphql schema file for backward incompatibel changes.
 This is valuable when your schema is automatically generated based on your source code.
-A unit test ensures that the schema of your GraphQl service is corresponding to a GraphQl schema file under source control.
-The GraphqlBreakingSchemaChangeDetector can then monitor this file for breaking changes.
+If one of your unit test ensures that the schema of your GraphQl service is corresponding to a GraphQl schema file under source control then the GraphqlBreakingSchemaChangeDetector can monitor this file for breaking changes.

-To enable the devops integration 4 steps are needed.
+To enable Azure DevOps integration 4 steps are needed.

-1. Create a new yaml file containing the new PR validation build
+1. Create a new yaml file containing the definition of a new PR validation build
 2. Create a new pipeline based on the new yaml file.
 3. Add the new pipeline as a PR Build validation step
 4. Give the Build Agent the needed permissions to create comments on the pull request